-Chris released his 3rd solo album, “Chris Lloyds Sings Matt Monro” on Fanfare Records through Ambition/Universal Music in 2013.
+Chris released his third solo album, “Chris Lloyds Sings Matt Monro” on Fanfare Records through Ambition/Universal Music in 2013.
 He appeared on Channel 7s ‘The Morning Show’ promoting it during his Flashback Friday segment.
-Australia's most popular talkback presenter, Alan Jones named it album of the week in April that year.
+Australia's most popular talkback radio station 2GB, named it album of the week in April that year.

 In January 2016, Chris and Art Phillips released their acoustic swing version of "Forever and Ever" as a tribute to the great Greek singer, Demis Roussos who passed away in January 2015.
 Art had been Demis's musical director for 4 years in the 80s.

-Other highlights in Chris’s career have been opening for international acts Blondie, Joe Cocker, José Feliciano and Meatloaf and many chart topping Australian bands; touring nationally with ‘Long Way To The Top’, Dr Hook and Birtles, Shorrock, Goble, and performing a simulcast jazz version of “I still call Australia Home” at Sydney’s Darling Harbour on Australia Day for HRH Prince Charles and thousands of revellers.
+Highlights in Chris’s career include, opening for international acts Blondie, Joe Cocker, José Feliciano and Meatloaf and many chart topping Australian bands; touring nationally with ‘Long Way To The Top’, Dr Hook and Birtles, Shorrock, Goble, and performing a simulcast jazz version of “I still call Australia Home” at Sydney’s Darling Harbour on Australia Day for HRH Prince Charles and thousands of revellers.

 One of Chris' favourite performances was showcasing his "Hits of the Crooners" show at QPAC in Brisbane with the Australian Symphony Orchestra conducted by George Ellis.